-BridgePrep Academy will make an effort to Go Green this academic year.
-We have a student recycling program in the school and we will attempt to send home less hard copies of letters and flyers.
-In order to promote our Go Green School, we will be utilizing more mass emails, telephone messaging and text messages, our school website, Facebook, and school app.
+BridgePrep Academy will try to Go Green this academic year.
+We have a student recycling program in the school, and we will attempt to send home less hard copies of letters and flyers.
+To promote our Go Green School, we will be utilizing more mass emails, telephone messaging and text messages, our school website, Facebook, and school app.
 Therefore, check your emails and text messages daily to receive the latest updates and news from BridgePrep Academy.